oliviaisarobot/zerda-exam-html-css/README.md

 ```
 #### Your answer: [2p]

+> The distance between the yellow box and the top-left corner of the document body is 40px.
+The body has zero margin, and the blue square's position is set to absolute, which means it is positioned to the top-left corner of the closest parent that is also positioned (in this case, it is the document body itself).
+The yellow box is inside the blue square, and also absolute positioned.
+In this case, it means that it is 20px away from the closest positioned parent's top-left corner, which is the blue square.
+The two positon values add up to 40px.

 ## 3. Explain concepts (~15 minutes) [4 points]
 Add your answer to this readme file, commit your changes to this repository.